dgrew07/ba-iot-prototype/README.md

-# ba-iot-prototype
+# Prototypical Development of a System for the Analysis of Driving Behaviour for Motor Vehicles

-Prototypical Development of a System for the Analysis of Driving Behaviour for Motor Vehicles
+Please refer to the README-files in the sub-directories.